-Incoming students may petition for a maximum of 3 Honors credits if they have earned Advance Placement (AP) scores of 4 or 5 in the fields of English or History.
+Incoming students may petition for a maximum of 3 Honors credits if they have earned Advance Placement (AP) scores of 4 or 5 in select subject areas.
 In rare cases incoming first-year students may also petition for transfer credit to count toward Honors requirements; however, decisions will be made by the Directors on a case-by-case basis.
 Students who are not in their first year will not be issued Honors credit for transfer courses.
 Non-Honors sections of courses taken at Detroit Mercy will not count for Honors credit unless permission has been granted by the Directors prior to registration for the course.